forbole/ibcjuno/.docs/setup.md

 For a better understanding of what each section and field refers to, please read the [config reference](config.md).

 ## Running IBCJuno
-Once the configuration file has been setup, you can run IBCJuno using the following command:
+Once the configuration file has been set up, you can run IBCJuno using the following command:

 ```shell
 $ ibcjuno start